Alperreis3/TheCopilotWorkshopOrg.github.io/000-HowtoHack/Common-Prerequisites.md

-# What The Hack: Common Prerequisites
+# Common Hacking Prerequisites

-Thanks for participating in a What The Hack!
-We have compiled a list of common tools and software that will come in handy to complete these Azure based hacks!
+Thanks for participating in this hack!
+We have compiled a list of common tools and software that will come in handy.

 You might not need all of them for the hack you are participating in.
 However, if you work with Azure on a regular basis, these are all things you should consider having in your toolbox.